 As Pip entered her teens a couple of instructors both at Bendrigg and Calvert Trust mentioned that there were competitions for disabled climbers and didn’t I think Pip might enjoy them?
 First time it was mentioned I promptly forgot, second time I registered that they really meant it and third time I actually looked online and saw there were try outs for the BMC para-climbing in Newcastle!
 As I mentioned before, large echoing and busy places aren’t Pip’s forte so I was quite prepared for her to go on strike at the door of the climbing centre which is in a large church but her love of climbing carried her through.
 We didn’t manage to stay the whole day as it got too much but it gave us the clues as to what to work on for this year and we are looking forward to a trip to Edinburgh to do just that.
 It was also a pleasure to meet such a supportive group of people.

-Pip’s next exciting event is a day on the crags with Bendrigg’s newly formed inclusive climbing club and we will be thrilled to see her enjoy a sport in the beautiful local hills that I never thought she would access.
-I would also put money on her coming away with a load of skills that will improve her life in ways we could not have imagined.
+Pip’s part of the Bendrigg inclusive climbing club and we are thrilled to see her enjoy a sport in the beautiful local hills that I never thought she would access.

 Update – April 2017